Healthy Applesauce Oatmeal Cookies

 Storing Applesauce Oatmeal Cookies

-These Healthy 4 Ingredient Applesauce Cookies are soft, chewy and take less than 15 minutes to whip up!
-They are an easy snack or breakfast option- Naturally gluten free and vegan, there is an option to keep it completely sugar-free too!
+These Healthy 4 Ingredient Applesauce Cookies are soft, and chewy, and take less than 15 minutes to whip up!
+They are an easy snack or breakfast option.

 Servings: 12 Cookies